Donald Trump Tells Cops To Be Rough With Suspects, Met With Cheers During Speech To Law Enforcement

 — Kyle Griffin (@kylegriffin1) July 28, 2017

-The statements were met with cheers from the crowd, though Trump’s apparent encouragement of police brutality were also met with some immediate criticism.
-Some commented that Trump’s statements will put his Justice Department at disadvantage when prosecuting police brutality, as it appears to give permission for officers to act in this manner.
+The statements were met with cheers from the crowd, although Trump’s apparent encouragement of police brutality was also met with some immediate criticism.
+Some commented that Trump’s statements would put his Justice Department at a disadvantage when prosecuting police brutality, as it appears to give permission for officers to act in this manner.

 In the unlikely event the Trump DOJ ever tries to prosecute a police officer for excessive force, you will see this quote at trial. https://t.co/PHKefIZhHM